Computer eye strain - 10 steps for relief

-It seems everyone is staring at a computer screen, phone or other digital device these days.
-And it's causing a serious problem called digital eye strain.
+It seems like everyone is staring at a computer screen, phone or other digital device these days.
+It's causing a widespread problem called digital eye strain.

-Recent research sponsored by The Vision Council has shown that 59 percent of people who routinely use computers and digital devices experience symptoms of digital eye strain (also called computer eye strain or computer vision syndrome).
+Research sponsored by The Vision Council showed that 59% of people who routinely use computers and digital devices experience symptoms of digital eye strain (also known as computer eye strain or computer vision syndrome).

-Here are 10 easy steps you can take to reduce your risk of eye strain and other common symptoms of computer vision syndrome:
+Here are 10 easy steps you can take to reduce your risk of eye strain and the symptoms that go along with it:

 1. Get a comprehensive eye exam.

-Having a routine comprehensive eye exam every year is the most important thing you can do to prevent or treat computer vision problems.
+An annual comprehensive eye exam is the most important thing you can do to prevent or treat computer vision problems.
 During your exam, be sure to tell your eye doctor how often you use a computer and digital devices at work and at home.

 Measure how far your eyes are from your screen when you sit at your computer, and bring this measurement to your exam so your eye doctor can test your eyes at that specific working distance.